The following 3 pro practicing tips playing piccolo – learn play piccolo the professional way

 If the difference is greater than 30 Hertz, these sounds create the phenomenon of an additional sound for the human ear.
 When they are less than that, they will be perceived as a disturbing, grating sound.
 If the difference is as big as an octave however, the combination sound might result in the illusion of a chord (for further information look up Tartini sounds).

-Thus, this third sound created by the subtraction of the lower sound from the higher one in Hertz becomes a potent method to study intonation.
+Therefore, this third sound created by the subtraction of the lower sound from the higher one in Hertz becomes a potent method to study intonation.
 Paying attention to the pitch of the difference sound rather than the primary sound, we create the ability to tune with any other instrument and are clearer about our own internal intonation.
-We will develop the required muscular memory and a fine sense of harmonic hearing.
+As a result, we will develop the required muscular memory and a fine sense of harmonic hearing.

 How to learn to use your muscular memory when playing the piccolo